hana-tak/berriwell/README.md

 - **Appointment Reminder:** Keep track of your upcoming appointments to stay organized.
 - **Health Plan:** Add, edit, and view your personalized health plan tailored to your needs.
 - **Food Sensitivity Results:** Easily edit your food sensitivities results at your convenience.
 This feature is based off of LifeLab's Food Sensitity Lab Test that tracks your sensitivities to over 220+ different foods.
 - **Symptom Journal:** Log any pain or unfavorable symptoms you experience in a journal to share with your doctor during appointments.
+View your detailed notes on your symptom by clicking on your symptom and viewing the pop-up.

 ## Implementation